Tree Planting and Care

 2. Wait and See

-If a valuable tree appears to be a borderline case, resist the temptation to simply cut the tree down and be done with it.
+If a valuable tree appears to be a borderline case, resist the temptation to simply cut it down and be done with it.
 In such cases, it may be best to stand back for a while and think it over.
 Remember that time is on your side.
 After careful pruning of broken branches, give the tree some time to recover.
 A final decision can be made later.

 Easy Does It